mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 ## Using core non-embedded fonts in a Unicode document

-If your document uses Unicode fonts as above, you can force mPDF to use the core (non-embedded) PDF fonts in parts of the document by selecting the fontnames: <code>chelvetica</code>, <code>ccourier</code> and <code>ctimes</code> e.g.
+If your document uses Unicode fonts as above, you can force mPDF to use the core (non-embedded) PDF fonts in parts of the document by selecting the fontnames: `chelvetica`, `ccourier` and `ctimes` e.g.

 {% highlight php %}